 Treatment of White Spot Disease in Saltwater Fish

 When treating white spot disease, it is critical to take into consideration its complicated life cycle.
-There is no effective treatment for the encysted stage of the life cycle other than chlorinated bleach, which you should NEVER add to a fish tank!
-For a successful treatment, you must perform repeat dosages in order to capture the free-swimming, tomite stage.
-The length of your treatment will be dependent on your water temperature.
+There is no effective treatment for the encysted stage of the life cycle!
+For a successful treatment, you must perform repeat dosages of medication in order to kill the free-swimming tomite stage.
+The feeding and encysted stages of the parasite are resistant to medication.
+The length of your treatment will depend on your water temperature.
 The warmer the water, the faster the parasite will complete the life cycle.
-However, do not just jack up the temperature to get the treatment over with faster.
-You may inadvertently stress out your fish and compromise their immune system, making it easier for the parasite to penetrate and kill your fish.
+However, do not just increase the temperature to get the treatment over with faster.
+You may inadvertently stress your fish and compromise their immune system, making it easier for the parasite to penetrate and kill your fish.

 Not all over the counter treatments are the same.
 They may use different active ingredients and have different effects on your tank's inhabitants.
 One of the most common treatment additives is copper, which is toxic to invertebrates, including crustaceans and corals.
-If you are able to evacuate the fish from the tank and treat them in a separate hospital tank, the white spot disease life cycle will be broken in the main tank since there are no fish to host them.
-If you are unable to remove the fish, you will have to chose a treatment that is safe for invertebrates.
+If you are able to evacuate the fish from the tank and treat them in a separate hospital tank, the white spot disease life cycle will be broken in the main aquarium since there are no fish to host them.
+If you are unable to remove the fish and you do have corals, crabs, shrimp or other invertebrates in your aquarium, you will have to choose a treatment that is safe for invertebrates.

-Hyposalinity, or decreasing the salinity of the tank, does not require any chemical additives, but is not safe for all fish and invertebrates.
+Hyposalinity, or decreasing the salinity of the water, does not require any chemical additives, but is not safe for all fish and invertebrates.
 If you have sensitive fish or corals and are able to remove them, you can treat the delicate fish with another treatment.
-In order to be effective against saltwater white spot, your salinity will have to be below 16ppt for at least three weeks.
+In order to be effective against saltwater white spot, your salinity will have to be below 16 ppt (16 mg/L) for at least three weeks.

 If you are concerned about treating your fish correctly, discuss your treatment options with your veterinarian.